zhchuu/zhchuu.github.io/about.md

 I am currently working in the area of Database Engines and Distributed Systems.

 Previously, I got the MS degree at the School of Computer Science and Engineering, Sun Yat-sen University.
-I researched some challenging problems (e.g., knowledge preserving, data bias, few-shot) of Machine Learning and Computer vision which are derived from the practical applications on Medical Image Analysis.
+Working in the [iSEE Lab](https://www.isee-ai.cn/index.html), I researched some challenging problems (e.g., knowledge preserving, data bias, few-shot) of Machine Learning and Computer vision which are derived from the practical applications on Medical Image Analysis.
 I focused on Continual learning (or Incremental learning), exploring solutions to train Neural Networks continually.

 My other interests include Digital Image Processing and Compiling Theory.